Onboarding · Workspace · Orientation system · Updated May 22, 2026 · By Admaxxer Team

 How does it affect my dashboard?

-Four surfaces branch on workspaces.business_type.
+Four surfaces branch on your business type.
 The table below lists what each one renders for each orientation.
-Every surface re-reads the resolver on switch, so changing your business type updates all four within one render cycle — no reload required.
+Every surface re-reads your setting on switch, so changing your business type updates all four within one render cycle — no reload required.

-Admaxxer has TWO ways to express orientation, and the resolver picks between them with a clear priority order:
+Admaxxer has TWO ways to express orientation, and it picks between them with a clear priority order:

-2. Workspace business_type next.
-If no per-site override is set, the resolver falls back to workspaces.business_type (the Phase 0 onboarding answer).
-Direct 1:1 mapping: 'dtc' → DTC, 'saas' → SaaS, 'leads' → Leads.
+2. Workspace business type next.
+If no per-site override is set, Admaxxer falls back to your workspace's business type (the Phase 0 onboarding answer).
+Direct 1:1 mapping: DTC → DTC metrics, SaaS → SaaS metrics.

 3. Default to DTC.
-Legacy workspaces created before Phase 0 shipped (GL#492) or workspaces where both fields are unset land on DTC.
+Older workspaces created before the onboarding splitter shipped, or workspaces where neither is set, land on DTC.
 This keeps the most popular orientation as the safe default.

-The "per-site wins" rule exists because a single workspace can host multiple pixel sites with different KPIs — for example, an agency-style operator might track one MRR product, one one-time-purchase product, and one lead-gen landing page from the same Admaxxer workspace.
-The workspace-level business_type sets the default for new sites and the dashboard's primary KPI strip; the per-site kpi_type override lets you label individual sites differently when you need to.
+The "per-site wins" rule exists because a single workspace can host multiple pixel sites with different KPIs — for example, an agency-style operator might track one MRR product and one one-time-purchase product from the same Admaxxer workspace.
+The workspace-level business type sets the default for new sites and the dashboard's primary KPI strip; the per-site headline-KPI override lets you label individual sites differently when you need to.

 How do I change my business type after onboarding?